It goes without saying that I like everything about radio, even movies that feature radio stations.

 Very well made, tense, funny, and terrifying.

 The Boat That Rocked.
-The history of UK pirate radio in the 60s featuring gear in the studios that wasn’t available until the 70s (just saying).
+A light-hearted look at off-shore pirate radio in the UK during the 1960s – featuring some studio gear that wasn’t available until the 70s (just saying).
 Colourful and fun with great music.
+Discover how the UK’s Labour government voted to change the law to make pirate radio illegal.

 American Graffiti.
-Wolfman Jack provides the backdrop to this coming-of-age movie – one night in the lives of a group of teenagers in 1962.
+Iconic DJ Wolfman Jack provides the audio backdrop to this coming-of-age movie – one night in the lives of a group of teenagers in 1962.